yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 326](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image83.png)

-	*All load-enabled queries are now loaded to the data model.*
+	*All load-enabled queries are now loaded into the data model.*

 3. In the **Fields** pane (located at the right), notice the seven tables loaded to the data model.